-The bottom line is that investing a little money upfront in something more than just a preliminary or “knock-out” trademark search will help to ensure that the much larger investment you’ll make in your business and brand over the years does not get undone by an expensive and time-consuming trademark infringement lawsuit.
+The bottom line is that investing a little money upfront in something more than just a preliminary or “knock-out” trademark search will help to ensure that the much larger investment you’ll make in your business and brand over the years doesn’t get undone by an expensive and time-consuming trademark infringement lawsuit.

 Additional Questions about the Trademark Search Process?

-I’m US trademark attorney Morris Turek.
+I’m experienced US trademark attorney Morris Turek.
 If you have any questions about why performing a trademark search is so important to the successful clearance and ownership of your trademarks, please contact me today for your free consultation.
 I may be reached via email at email@example.com, by phone at (314) 749-4059, or through my contact form (below).
 I look forward to the opportunity to work with you.